 Dogs on the streets and on the beach are unleashed.
 They are free to roam around town with their owners (or even on their own).

-When I went to Cancun, some beaches don’t allow dogs so I felt like it was a hassle traveling with my dogs there.
+When I went to Cancun, some beaches don’t allow dogs, so I felt like traveling with my dogs there was a hassle.
 It’s also one of the reasons I did not move to Cancun.

 Today, because of the free spay and neuter efforts of Sayulita Animals, we do not have any street dogs!
 Everyone has been rescued and has owners!